-This task force is created to monitor the impact of the drought on the State's economy.
+This task force is used to monitor the impact of the drought on the State's economy.
 The task force will identify the potential impacts of drought and track their occurrence and intensity.
 The Department of Commerce is the lead agency and, in conjunction with the DMAC, is responsible for activating this task force.
 Members of this task force also include (but not limited to) the Department of Revenue, Division of Social Services, Department of Labor, Department of Agriculture and Consumer Services, and Council of Governments.

-The response actions of the Economic Task Force include:
+Economic Impact Task Force Response Actions:

 - a.
 Study the feasibility and enlist involvement of appropriate individuals concerned with the use of economic simulation models to project drought related economic impacts on a regional and statewide basis. - b.
-Identify actual and potential economic impacts in regions of the State identified by other task forces as most likely to be affected by drought.
+Identify actual and potential economic impacts in drought affected regions of the State.